-Tags4g Africa Amdocs anywhere apps big data CES 2011 cloud Coleman Parkes connected car connected devices connected home Connected World customer experience customer satisfaction disruptive emerging markets Facebook Forrester fragmentation games Google healthcare innovation Internet of Things IoTIsrael M2M mobile Mobile VoIP MWC 2011 Network OTT P2P partnering PayTV SaaS Samsung service providers smartphone SMB SON Viber video VoIP wearables
+Tags4g Africa Amdocs anywhere apps big data CES 2011 cloud Coleman Parkes connected car connected devices connected home Connected World customer experience customer satisfaction disruptive emerging markets Facebook Forrester fragmentation games Google healthcare innovation Internet of Things IoTIsrael M2M machine-to-machine mobile Mobile VoIP MWC 2011 Network OTT P2P partnering PayTV SaaS Samsung self-optimizing network service providers smartphone SMB SON video wearables

 Tag Archives: Connected World

 While learning about all the new connected devices at CES (the annual consumer electronics show) in Las Vegas, I realized that almost every new product today connects to the network, either directly or via a smart device.
 You start to get the impression that new products that don’t connect to the network aren’t really that innovative or cutting edge.
 Though visions for connected home and an always-on world have been discussed for several years, we’re finally arriving at a reality where more and more network-connected products are actually available to consumers.
 Seems that it’s just a matter of time before […] More >>